 Buy it here

-3 in 1 Sports Activity Center: A basketball hoop, soccer goal, and ring toss game all in one allows toddlers to have access to learn a variety of sports skills.
+3 in 1 Sports Activity Center: A basketball hoop, soccer goal, and ring toss game all in one allows toddlers and preschoolers to have access to learn a variety of sports skills.
 Soccer incorporates single-limb stance and coordination while basketball and ring toss work on hand-eye coordination.
 The benefit of this activity center is that it allows for a variety of activities to help keep toddlers interested for longer periods of time vs a single sports activity.

 Buy it here

 Toys are an example that your child can have fun while coordinating their movements, developing their muscle tone, classifying, and planning.
+Visit our other gift guides to generate more ideas for occupational therapist-approved toys.